mighty-gerbils/gerbil/doc/r7rs.md

 - `equal?` is the default `equal?` from Gerbil/Gambit, which doesn't do sharing check and may not terminate in infinite recursive structures.
-There is a separate implementation `r7rs-equal?` that terminates in recursive structures albeit at the cost of performance.
+There is a separate implementation `equal-shared?` exported by `(scheme base)` that terminates in recursive structures albeit at the cost of performance degradation.